How to Sell Your Home Over the Festive Season

 Three viewings came in the first ten days.
 Two buyers were relocating from Johannesburg for the new year.
 One had been pre-approved for a bond and made an offer in the third week of December.
 Transfer was delayed by the Deeds Office closure, but registered in mid-February.
 Margaret and John were in their new apartment before the end of February.

 The festive season sale worked because the price was right, the home showed well, and the buyers who arrived were motivated.
-Not every festive listing goes this smoothly, but the conditions that made it work are replicable.
+Not every festive listing goes this smoothly, but the conditions that made it work are replicable in any home sale.

 Why festive season sellers have less competition